tiagoandresvaz/tiagoandresvaz.github.io/experience/index.md

 My contribution to the model, was to implement a new flux in the SIR model called "Palliative Flux".
 The implementation was done using Typescript, Python and Node.js and involved many kinds of validations and complex epidemiology modelling.

-To accomplish this I had to set cloud enviroments (dev and production) with Continuous Integration and Delivery of software, so staticians could work on local models.
+To accomplish this I had to set cloud environments (dev and production) with Continuous Integration and Delivery of software, so statisticians could work on local models.

-Our enviroment was equiped with a data parser, to capture data from our local governament dashboards and after processing than, I have customized the calculator to build specific scenarios for 26 local regions.
+Our environment was equipped with a data parser, to capture data from our local government dashboards and after processing than, I have customized the calculator to build specific scenarios for 26 local regions.

 This was a work group with collaboration from statistics, medicine and computer science teachers from the federal university along with state authorities.
 We had  supplied decisive information for beds and ICU planning during the pandemics in the State Of Rio Grande do Sul in Brazil.